symfony/symfony-docs/contributing/community/reviews.rst

     .. code-block:: text

-        Thank you @weaverryan for working on this feature!
-It seems that test cases are missing for the cases that the counter is zero or smaller.
+        Thank you @weaverryan for working on this!
+It seems that your test cases don't cover the cases when the counter is zero or smaller.
-        Could you add them please?
+        Could you add some tests for that?

         Status: Needs Work